 Among the implemented physical SWC structures, check dams, in the gulley at the bottom part of the watershed was comparatively effective in controlling soil erosion, rehabilitating degraded area and deposition of the soil.
 The current status of physical SWC in study area characterized as poor because have been less or no ecological and economic uses.
 Maintenance of SWC structures in communal land and gully was less.
 Due to this the destruction level of hillside terraces +trenches, hillside terraces, loose stone check dams and stone bunds were high in the communal grazing land (>50%) compared to the closed and cultivated lands in all landforms.

-The socioeconomic factors such as farm size, sex of household head, availability of labor and level of training were positively and significantly correlated with the management and success of SWC structures and negatively affected by home distance to farm land, household head age and livestock holding number.
+The socioeconomic factors such as farm size, sex of household head, availability of labor and level of training were positively and significantly correlated with the management and success of SWC structures.
+SWC structures were negatively affected by home distance to farm land, household head age and livestock holding number.
 As the distance of farm land from home increased the frequency of managing become low.
 The factors for poor performance of the implemented physical SWC structures were improper design, community participation in the stages of watershed management, livestock roaming, and absence of integration.
 The biophysical drivers like slope and soil depth should considered during planning, designing and implementing the SWC measures.
 SWC structures should be constructed by considering the household head age, labor availability, farm size, level of training, household sex and indigenous knowledge of the community.

 References